USDA-ARS-NWRC/awsm_test_cases/README.md

 ## Tuolumne River Basin, California

-The Tuolumne test case contains a 50 meter Airborne Snow Observatory snow depth product that automatically updates the model state.
+The Tuolumne test case is for April 15 through April 17 in WY 2016.
+It contains a 50 meter Airborne Snow Observatory snow depth product that automatically updates the model state and shows the model results in a summary report.

 * 50 meter resolution, hourly
 * 1,400 km<sup>2</sup> watershed
 * 21 meterological stations